jenciso/beautiful-jekyll/_posts/2017-04-19-prepare-windows-machine-to-use-ansible.md

 PS C:\temp> .\ConfigureRemotingForAnsible.ps1
 ```

-If your server is behind of proxy server, change to
+If your server is behind of a proxy server, add to line 2:

-Add to line 2:
 ```
 -PassThru -Proxy http://ip_proxy_server:proxy_port
 ```